Barrie line: Capacity expansion

-Metrolinx is focusing on bringing more to the community via the construction of this project.
-At the same time of building the guideway, further community improvements will be added in the immediate vicinity, including noise wall and bearing pads, a rail overpass above Wallace Avenue and a pedestrian underpass at Paton Road, as well as a replacement of the Bloor Street West bridge.

 Additional stations

 In the September 2015 planning document "New Station Analysis", an initial list of 22 potential GO station sites were identified.
 These were, from north to south, at Innisfil, Holland Yard, Mulock Drive, St John's Sideroad, Yonge Street, Bathurst Street at Side Road 15, Dufferin Street, Kirby Road, Keele Street at Teston Road, Langstaff Road, Highway 7, Steeles Avenue, Finch Avenue, Downsview Park, Wilson Avenue, Lawrence Avenue, Caledonia Road, Rogers Road, St Clair Avenue West, Davenport Road, Dupont Street, and Bloor Street.

 Of these, most were rejected as unsuitable, either because they were too close to other stations, or for failing to meet other criteria, such as connections to other services, proximity to urban growth centres, construction viability, urban density, or necessary infrastructure.
 Others were rejected because they were considered for other lines on the network.
 Four sites were considered for either the Barrie line or the Kitchener line.
 The sites at Highway 7 in Vaughan and at St Clair Avenue West were not included as part of the 10-year RER expansion, but are part of a future expansion program.
 The candidate location Bathurst Street at Side Road 15 was deferred for future consideration.